The combination of chocolate and fruit is a classic one, and these chocolate-covered oranges are a wonderful winter treat.

 Ingredients

-Mandarin orange: Recommended in this recipe because you can peel and section it easily - much more easily than a common orange.
-But you could also use a small orange if you'd like.
+- Mandarin orange: I recommend using it in this recipe because you can peel and section it much more easily than a common orange.
+But you could also use a small orange.

-Dark chocolate: The darker you can go and still enjoy it, the better.
-I typically use either Lindt Excellence 90% cacao or 85% chocolate chips, but you should obviously use what you like.
+- Dark chocolate: The darker you can go and still enjoy it, the better.
+I typically use Lindt Excellence 78% cacao (as shown in the photo above) or 85% cacao chocolate chips, but you can use what you like.

-Avocado oil: Used here to make the chocolate coating shinier and also less prone to breaking as you bite into it.
-You can also use coconut oil.
+- Avocado oil: Makes the chocolate coating shinier and less prone to breaking when you bite into it.

-Sweetener: This is optional.
-I use it because the chocolate I tend to use is super-dark.
+- Sweetener: This is optional.
+I use it because the chocolate I use is super dark.
 But if you use, say, chocolate with 70% cacao, you might be able to skip the sweetener.

 Variations

-- As mentioned above, it's possible to use a small regular orange in this recipe.
+- As mentioned above, it's possible to use a small regular orange in this recipe instead of a mandarin orange, as shown in the photo below.

-- After dipping the orange segments, you could sprinkle them with toppings such as finely chopped nuts or shredded coconut.
+- After dipping the orange segments, you can sprinkle them with toppings such as finely chopped nuts or shredded coconut.

 - If you like white chocolate, you can use it in this recipe.
 The nutrition info will obviously change.